1950 United Kingdom general election

-The 1950 United Kingdom general election was the first ever to be held after a full term of Labour government.
-The election was held on Thursday 23 February 1950, and was the first held following the abolition of plural voting and university constituencies.
-The government's 1945 lead over the Conservative Party shrank dramatically, and Labour was returned to power but with an overall majority reduced from 146 to just 5.
-There was a 2.8% national swing towards the Conservatives, who gained 90 seats.
-Labour called another general election in 1951, which the Conservative Party won.
+The 1950 United Kingdom general election was held on Thursday, 23 February 1950, and was the first after a full term of a majority Labour government.
+It was also the first general election after the abolition of plural voting and university constituencies.
+The general election saw Labour returned to power, but its majority was dramatically reduced from 146 seats to just 5, with a sizeable swing towards the Conservatives, who gained 90 seats.

-Turnout increased to 83.9%, the highest turnout in a UK general election under universal suffrage, and representing an increase of more than 11% in comparison to 1945.
+Another general election was called for the following year, which the Conservative Party won, returning Churchill to power after six years in opposition.
+Turnout in this general election increased to 83.9%, the highest turnout in a United Kingdom general election under universal suffrage, and represented an increase of 11.1 percentage points from 72.8% turnout in 1945.

-It was also the first general election to be covered on television, although the footage was not recorded.
+1950 was also the first general election to be covered on television, although no recording was made of the live broadcast, which was the standard practice at the time.
 Richard Dimbleby hosted the BBC coverage of the election, which he would later do again for the 1951, 1955, 1959 and the 1964 general elections.
-On this occasion, Dimbleby was joined in the BBC Lime Grove Studios by R. B. McCallum, Fellow of Pembroke College, Oxford, and author of The British General Election of 1945, and David Butler, research student of Nuffield College.
-The first election night programme ran from 10:45 pm until just after 1:00 am.
+On this occasion, Dimbleby was joined in the BBC Alexandra Palace studios by R. B. McCallum, Fellow of Pembroke College, Oxford, and author of The British General Election of 1945, and David Butler, research student of Nuffield College.
+The programme ran from 10:45 pm until just after 1:00 am.

 Background

+Labour had governed the nation ever since their landslide in 1945.
+During its first term in office, the government introduced several major reforms: a National Health Service was established, around 20% of the economy was nationalised, a comprehensive system of social security was implemented, and, under the New Towns Act 1946, development corporations were set up to construct new towns.

+Britain was confronted with severe economic challenges: Britain faced a large national debt, its industries were weakened, and there were many shortages of food and raw materials.
+As a result, the Labour government continued rationing, and austerity was implemented, relying heavily on American loans and the Marshall Plan.
+While these measures were enacted to contain inflationary pressures, the British public suffered a fatigue.
+This prevented the Labour government from implementing some of its ambitious programmes.

-Significant changes since the 1945 general election included the abolition of plural voting by the Representation of the People Act 1948, and a major reorganisation of constituencies by the House of Commons (Redistribution of Seats) Act 1949.
+Before the general election, major significant changes to the electoral system had occurred, including the abolition of plural voting by the Representation of the People Act 1948, and a major reorganisation of constituencies by the House of Commons (Redistribution of Seats) Act 1949.
 Eleven new English seats were created and six were abolished, and there were over 170 major alterations to constituencies across the country.

+Prime Minister Clement Attlee planned to call a summer general election.
+However, his Chancellor, Stafford Cripps, refused to present a budget before a general election.
+As a result, Attlee was persuaded to call a February general election.
 Parliament was dissolved on 3 February 1950.